 We work with children, young people and their families to help them, where possible, to return home or to move on to a permanent and secure placement.

 Foster carers can provide care to children and young people for a few days, weeks, months or even years depending on their needs.

 Could you support a family with a child with a disability?

 - Short Break Fostering - Helping to make lives easier in Stoke-on-Trent

-Do you time, energy and patience?
+Do you have time, energy and patience?
 We are in urgent need of foster carers to provide short breaks for children with disabilities, to help support their families.

-Stoke-on-Trent Fostering Service offers an allowance to care for the child, local 24 hour support along with comprehensive, high quality training.
-You do not need to live in the City but ideally you would need to be within a reasonable travelling distance.
+Stoke-on-Trent Fostering Service offers an allowance to care for the child, local 24-hour support along with comprehensive, high quality training.
+You do not need to live in the city, but ideally you would need to be within a reasonable travelling distance.

 Could you be like Brenda?
 Click here to find out more

 Come along to an information evening, ring the recruitment team on: 01782 234555 or email: email@example.com to talk to members of the recruitment team about short break fostering with a service rated by Ofsted as 'outstanding'.
 Or use our online contact us form (click here).

 - Anyone who is over 21 can apply.